UX design in knitting patterns

 Conduct user testing to identify problems with the design and develop solutions.

-If you have existing patterns in your catalogue, perhaps you can go back through and do this same exercise.
+If you have existing patterns in your catalog, perhaps you can go back through and do this same exercise.
 Questions to ask yourself include:

 Why did I put this here instead of elsewhere in the pattern?